← Sitemap

 s390x (IBM Z) Yes Server image Server image Server image Server image Yes No No No No No Yes Yes No No No No

-riscv64 (RISC-V) Experimental Server image Experimental No Experimental No Experimental No No No No Yes No No No No No
+riscv64 (RISC-V) Experimental Server image Experimental No Experimental No Experimental No No No No Yes Yes No No No No

 i686 (legacy 32-bit Intel/AMD) Yes No Yes No No No No Yes No No Yes Yes Yes Yes Minimal image Yes No